 When Page Mode Jog is enabled, Job Offset (Jog) enabled, multiple copies selected, and collation is disabled, a jog operation occurs between the printing of pages.
-For example, if a job prints 10 pages (simplex), 3 copies, with collation off and Page Mode Jog disabled, the output is offset at the end of the job.
+For example, if a job prints 3 pages (simplex), 10 copies, with collation off and Page Mode Jog disabled, the output is offset at the end of the job.
 That is, if two such jobs are printed, the second job is offset from the first.
 If Page Mode Jog is enabled for this same job, sheet 11 is offset from sheet 10, sheet 21 is offset from sheet 20, and the first sheet of the next job is offset from sheet 30 (the last sheet of this job).

-Input Tray Selection Mode 100 Standard (default).
-Setting the tray selection mode with a 10X code makes 101 Option 1. the mode persistent.
-The selected mode will be active immediately and it will be reestablished whenever PJL 102 Option 2. environment values are set to their default values.
-This 103 Option 3. happens when: 104 Option 4. - PJL mode is entered with a Universal Exit Language (UEL) command.
-105 Option 5. - a PJL End of Job (EOJ) command is processed.
-106 Custom Mapping 6 - a PJL initialize command is processed the printer is reset to the Factory default from the OCP or 107 Custom Mapping 7 SNMP.
+Input Tray Selection Mode Remarks

+100 Standard (default).

+101 Option 1.

+102 Option 2.
+Setting the tray selection mode with

+103 Option 3. one of these codes makes the mode persistent.
+The selected mode will be

+104 Option 4. automatically reestablished at the

+105 Option 5. beginning of each PCL job.

+106 Custom Mapping 6

+107 Custom Mapping 7

 200 Standard (default).

-201 Option 1 202 Option 2 Setting the tray selection mode with a 20X code makes 203 Option 3 the selected mode active immediately, but it is not 204 Option 4 persistent.
-The tray selection mode will revert to the last persistent selection whenever PJL environment values are 205 Option 5 set to their default values.
-See the comments above.
-206 Custom Mapping 6 207 Custom Mapping 7
+201 Option 1.

+202 Option 2.
+Setting the tray selection mode with one of these codes makes the mode

+203 Option 3. active for the current job, but not persistent.
+At the beginning of each

+204 Option 4.
+PCL job the selected mode will be

+205 Option 5. automatically replaced with the last set persistent mode.

+206 Custom Mapping 6

+207 Custom Mapping 7

-NOTE: Refer to "Paper Source" on page 2-11 for input tray option definitions.
+Refer to Refer to "Paper Source" on page 1-10 for input tray selections.

-Output Tray Mask 15 Disable auto cascading for Stacker 5 16 Disable auto cascading for Stacker 6 17 Disable auto cascading for Stacker 7 18 Disable auto cascading for Stacker 8 25 Enable auto cascading for Stacker 5 (default) 26 Enable auto cascading for Stacker 6 (default) 27 Enable auto cascading for Stacker 7 (default) 28 Enable auto cascading for Stacker 8 (default) Refer to "Output Bin" on page 2-10 for output tray selections.
-These settings stay in effect until they are changed or the printer is reset.
+Output Tray Mask 15 Disable auto cascading for Container 1 Lower 16 Disable auto cascading for Container 1 Upper 17 Disable auto cascading for Container 2 Lower 18 Disable auto cascading for Container 2 Upper 25 Enable auto cascading for Container 1 Lower 26 Enable auto cascading for Container 1 Upper 27 Enable auto cascading for Container 2 Lower 28 Enable auto cascading for Container 2 Upper Refer to Refer to "Output Bin" on page 1-9 for Output Bin selections.